SnootyMonkey/posthere.io/README.md

 ### Internal Hosting

-To host it yourself, you'll need to install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and [Leiningen](http://leiningen.org/).
+To host it yourself, you'll need to install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and [Leiningen](http://leiningen.org/).

 First, put your own [Google Analytics tracking code](https://support.google.com/analytics/answer/1008080?hl=en) and [doorbell.io](https://doorbell.io/) app key in the `src/config.edn` configuration file if you want usage analytics and user feedback respectively.
 If you don't care about these features, you can leave the configuration entries blank.